 - Commercial Auto Insurance: Commercial auto insurance functions the same way as regular auto insurance, except instead of protecting your personal vehicle, it offers coverage on your professional vehicle.
 If you transport tools or employees, you need commercial auto insurance.
 Likewise, if you need special equipment like excavators, you need to get it commercially insured.

 - Contractors Pollution Insurance: Nowadays there are strict environmental laws builders are expected to follow.
 Contractors pollution insurance can protect you in the event that you violate these laws — for example, irresponsibly dispose of chemicals — and find yourself sued by a third party.

 - Umbrella/Excess Insurance: Umbrella insurance is an added layer of protection on top of your other policies.
 If a claim is filed and it exceeds the limits of your coverage, umbrella insurance can step in and cover the remainder.
 In an age of gargantuan settlements, umbrella insurance is crucial.

-While insurance is your best line of defense against unforeseen accidents, it should not be the only measure of protection you implement.
+While construction insurance is your best line of defense against unforeseen accidents, it should not be the only measure of protection you implement.
 Practicing effective risk management helps to prevent an incident from happening in the first place.
 Approach risk proactively — have your insurance in place as a safeguard but do what you can to reduce risk in daily operations.
-Consult with your risk manager, legal advisor or insurance professional as to your individual business insurance needs.
+Consult with your risk manager, legal advisor or insurance professional as to which of these types of construction insurance best meets your individual business insurance needs.